Where to Stay in Cape Town: 10 Best Areas

 To the north of the district are the Newlands Cricket Ground and Newlands Rugby Stadium, both of which regularly host international events.

-FAQs on Where to Stay in Cape Town, South Africa
+FAQs on best areas to Stay in Cape Town

 - Where To Stay In Cape Town On A Budget?